This situation best describes me:

 Option 1: Completion of a Community College or any accredited (post-secondary institution) Alcohol and Drug Studies (ADS)/Addiction Studies program that is at least 30 semester units in length and that is designed to meet Federal TAP 21 guidelines. (for a list of approved programs, please refer to https://dev.caade.org/accreditation- of-colleges-career-track-programs/accreditedaodprograms/)

-Option 2: Completion of a bachelor’s degree from a regionally accredited college or university in one of the following areas of study: Addiction Studies, Psychology, Sociology, Counseling, Human Services, Criminal Justice, Nursing, or other related degree
+Option 2: Completion of a bachelor’s degree from a regionally accredited college or university in one of the following areas of study: Addiction Studies, Psychology, Sociology, Counseling, Human Services, Criminal Justice, or other related behavioral health or behavioral science degree

 Completion of the following addiction coursework either as part of, or in addition to, the applicant’s degree: